Difference Between SRAM and DRAM

 Disadvantages of SRAM

-Here are the cons/drawbacks of using SRAM:
+Here are the cons of using SRAM based on my personal observations:

 • It is costlier compared to DRAM.